The Footsteps of Jesus

 You, O Lord, are high, being exalted above all blessing

-respect unto the lowly; but the proud You know afar off.
-O subdue the pride
+respect unto the humble; but the proud You know afar off.
+O Lord, subdue the

-of my heart; and help me to manifest, by my whole demeanor, that meekness of
+pride of my heart; and help me to manifest, by my whole demeanor — that

-spirit which is in Your sight of great price.
+humility of spirit which is in Your sight of great price!

 "Depart from me, you wicked race,